troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-2.md

 We'll continue to look at some other highly interesting gems [Mutant](https://github.com/mbj/mutant) uses.

-Initially I had planned to cover multiple gems again, but after starting to look into the [IceNine](https://github.com/dkubb/ice_nine) gem I realized that this was big enough for an own blog post.
+Initially I had planned to cover multiple gems again, but after starting to look into the [IceNine](https://github.com/dkubb/ice_nine) gem I realized that this was big enough for its own blog post.

 ### [IceNine](https://github.com/dkubb/ice_nine)

-`IceNine` is a library for deep freezing of objects:
+`IceNine` is a library for deep freezing objects:

 ```Ruby
 hash_1 = { 'foo' => 'bar' }